How do you deal with your guilt and shame.

 We were scared of the home environment.

-My son did not even want to go to the neighborhood because he was scared.
+My son did not even want to go to the neighborhood because

 It was the GHETTO neighborhood.
 I called it Little Africa.